Yufei-L/2019-431/SOFTWARE/installR.md

 ### Windows: Installing R

 1. Close all other programs and point your Internet browser to https://cran.case.edu/.
-    -   Try https://cran.r-project.org/ if the Case site is busy or slow to respond.
+    -   Try https://cloud.r-project.org/ if the Case site is busy or slow to respond.
+That link automatically chooses a fast, nearby mirror for you.

 2. In the **Download and Install R** box of precompiled binary distributions, click on **Download R for Windows**.